james-mcgregor100/JamesMcGregor_T1A1/readme.md

 https://www.rubyguides.com/2019/04/ruby-data-structures/
 https://www.google.com.au/books/edition/Computer_Science_Programming_Basics_in_R/T84ocHBqvEUC?hl=en&gbpv=0
 ## **Question 5 -  Describe the features of interpreters and compilers and how they are different.**
-Computers programs are written using high-level language, meaning its language is close to human languages, more specifically, the English language (among others).
+Computer programs are written using high-level language, meaning its language is similar to that of human languages; more specifically, the English language (among others).
 The problem with computer programs being written in high-level language is that computers are not able to understand this type of language.
-Therefore, computers require programs called *interpreters* and *compilers* to convert the high-level language code , into low-level language code, otherwise known as "machine language".
+Therefore, computers require programs such as *interpreters* and *compilers* to convert the high-level language code into low-level language code, otherwise known as "machine language".
 &nbsp;
 &nbsp;
 ### **Features of Compilers and Interpreters**
 According to Interviewbit (2022), interpreters and compilers share similar features, with some exceptions.
 &nbsp;
 &nbsp;